Mexico supreme court judge urges states to legalize gay marriage

-MEXICO CITY (Reuters) - Now that Mexico’s top court has given the green light to gay marriage, a host of states should bring their laws into line, a Supreme Court justice said.
+MEXICO CITY, July 1 (Reuters) - Now that Mexico’s top court has given the green light to gay marriage, a host of states should bring their laws into line, a Supreme Court justice said.

 The court ruled in a decision published on June 19 that laws restricting marriage to a man and a woman were unconstitutional.